nuernber/Theia/docs/source/ransac.rst

    then progressively sampling the rest of the data set.
 In the worst case, this algorithm degenerates to RANSAC, but typically is significantly faster.

-  .. function:: Prosac(int min_sample_size, double error_threshold, int min_num_inliers, int max_iters)
+  .. function:: Prosac(int min_sample_size)

-    ``min_sample_size``: The minimum number of samples needed to estimate a model

-    ``error_threshold``: Error threshold for determining if a data point is an inlier or not.

-    ``min_num_inliers``: Minimum number of inliers needed to terminate.

-    ``max_iters``: Maximum number of iterations to run PROSAC.
-To set the number of iterations based on the outlier probability, use SetMaxIters.

-  **NOTE:** the :func:`Estimate` method for prosace assumes the data is sorted by quality!
+  **NOTE:** the :func:`Estimate` method for prosace assumes the data is sorted
+    by quality!
 That is, that the highest quality data point is first, and the worst quality data point is last in the input vector.

 .. class:: Mlesac

   A generalization of RANSAC that chooses to maximize the likelihood of an estimation rather than the inlier count.
 Proposed by [Torr]_ et. al.

-  .. function:: Mlesac(int min_sample_size, double inlier_mean, double inlier_sigma, double search_left, double search_right, double confidence_threshold, double inlier_probability)
+  .. function:: Mlesac(int min_sample_size)

     ``min_sample_size``: The minimum number of samples needed to estimate a model

-    ``inline_mean``: Mean of inlier noise distribution.

-    ``inlier_sigma``: Sigma of the inlier noise distribution.

-    ``search_left``: Left bound of the search region. e.g. -100px for image correspondences

-    ``search_right``: Right bound of the search region. e.g. 100px for image correspondences

-    ``confidence_threshold``: Correspondances above this are considered inliers.

-    ``inlier_probability``: An initial guess for the inlier probability (set to 0.5 by default).

 .. class:: Arrsac